 Individual development planning and ensuring that everyone has a career they can grow into is important at Digital Ocean.
 People map out what they want to accomplish each year, looking at how their professional objectives tie into business strategy along with their personal goals.

 Optoro encourages its employees to participate in the conferences, organizations and learning programs that will keep them at the top of their field.
 All exempt employees are given a professional development budget to use throughout the calendar year.
-Each employee works with their respective manager and department head to determine what programs are appropriate for their development while also providing business impact.
-Examples of recently attended development programs include Search Inside Yourself leadership training, Managing to Change the World, eMetrics training, and conferences on the circular economy.
-In addition to professional development budgets, Optoro offers both exempt and non-exempt employees access to internal management training through an intense 10+ week class.
+Employees work with their manager and department head to determine what programs are appropriate for their development while also providing business impact.
+In addition to professional development budgets, Optoro provides internal management training through an intense 10+ week class.
 In 2016, over 40 employees went through this series.